 Earning your CCMA credential prepares you for jobs with titles including medical assistant, certified medical assistant, and clinical medical assistant.
 CCMAs work directly with patients.
 They may gather patient information, take patients’ vitals, obtain their medical history, record symptoms, and draw blood for testing.
 Depending on the office setting, they may also perform administrative tasks such as answering phone calls and questions and updating electronic health records (EHR).

 The CCMA exam covers seven domains — which includes administrative medical assisting — but most topics are focused on direct patient care or clinical background knowledge:

 - Clinical Patient Care

 Certified Medical Administrative Assistant (CMAA)

-CMAAs can perform jobs with titles including medical administrative assistant, medical office assistant and medical office secretary.
-These professionals often work at the front desk of health care facilities and are vital to keeping the office running smoothly.
-CMAAs greet patients, update patient records (EHR), schedule appointments, order supplies, answer calls, review and answer practice correspondence, operate computer systems and more.
+CMAAs can perform jobs with titles including medical administrative assistant, medical office assistant, and medical office secretary.
+These professionals often work at the front desk of health care facilities and are vital to running the office smoothly.
+CMAAs greet patients, update patient records (EHR), schedule appointments, order supplies, answer calls, review and answer practice correspondence, operate computer systems, and more.